firehawkvfx/firehawk-pdg-tools/tests/pythonscript_dirname/description.md

 - open the hip file
 - right click on /obj/sop_geo_process/topnet1/mplay1
-- select cook with preflight
+- select 'cook with preflight'

 The issue is somewhat intermittent, so you may have to delete all the written output and cook again to reproduce this.